vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 On every trade, liquidity fee should be collected immediately into an account for that market (call it the liquidity fee account).
 The account is under control of the network and funds from this account will be transferred to a LP party according to the mechanism below.

 A network parameter `market.liquidity.providers.fee.distributionTimeStep` will control how often fees are distributed from the liquidity fee account.
 Starting with the end of the opening auction the clock starts ticking and then rings every time `market.liquidity.providers.fee.distributionTimeStep` has passed.
-Every time this happens the balance in this account is transferred to the liquidity provider's general account for the market settlement asset.
+Every time this happens funds in this account are transferred to the liquidity providers general accounts for the market settlement asset.
 If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then the balance is distributed either immediately upon collection or at then end of a block.

 The liquidity fees are distributed pro-rata depending on the `LP i equity-like share` multiplied by `LP i liquidity score` scaled back to `1` across all LPs at a given time.